About Crittenden County

 - The Recorder's Office provides document copies at established fees, typically $1.00 for the first page and $0.25 for each additional page, with certified copies requiring an additional fee.

-- Property tax records are also maintained by the Crittenden County Collector's Office, which handles tax payment processing and delinquency records.
+- Property tax records are also maintained by Crittenden County Collector's Office, which handles tax payment processing and delinquency records.

-All recorded documents become part of the public record and are indexed by grantor, grantee, and legal description to facilitate searches.
 Arkansas law requires real estate conveyances to be recorded to provide constructive notice to subsequent purchasers and creditors.
 Crittenden County offers online access to recorded documents through a subscription-based system, though basic property information can often be viewed without charge.
+Crittenden County Assessor's Office, contactable, maintains property tax assessment records, ownership information, property descriptions, and valuations for all real and personal property in Crittenden County.

-All property records are public under the Arkansas Freedom of Information Act, and citizens may request certified copies by visiting the appropriate office in person, submitting mail requests, or in some cases accessing records through the county's online portals.
+The Assessor's online parcel viewer allows the public to search property records by owner name, parcel number, or address, providing access to assessment values, property characteristics, and tax information.
+This GIS-based system displays parcel boundaries, aerial photography, and ownership history.
+All property records are public under the Arkansas Freedom of Information Act, and citizens may request certified copies by visiting the appropriate office in person, submitting mail requests, or in some cases accessing records through Crittenden County's online portals.

 Vital Records